-The solution of the radiative transfer equation to obtain the fluxes is unfortunately very expensive, so depending on the model configuration (high resolution 10-day forecast, medium-resolution EPS, low resolution "climate" simulation or seasonal forecast), savings in computer time spent in the radiation calculations are obtained by using a reduced (coarser) radiation grid (Morcrette et al., 2008b) and/or by calling the full radiation with a reduced time frequency.
-These reduced radiation configurations are described in Section 2.7 together with the approximate update scheme used for obtaining the radiative fluxes at every grid point and every time step for the relevant instantaneous temperature profile and solar zenith angle.
+The radiation scheme has traditionally been a relatively expensive part of the model, so the IFS reduces the overall cost by the use of a coarser-resolution radiation grid (Morcrette et al., 2008b) and by calling the full radiation scheme only every hour rather than every timestep.
+These reduced radiation configurations are described in Section 2.6 together with the approximate update scheme used for obtaining the radiative fluxes at every grid point and every time step for the relevant instantaneous temperature profile and solar zenith angle.
+Finally, Section 2.7 describes the radiation diagnostics that can be output from the IFS and Section 2.8 outlines the structure of the code.